-Following Nakajima’s lead, several more Japanese drivers competed in F1, beginning in the late 1980’s thru the current season, with Aguri Suzuki becoming the second full time Formula 1 driver in 1988.
+Following Nakajima’s lead, several more Japanese drivers competed in F1, beginning in the late 1980’s thru the next two decades and beyond, with Aguri Suzuki becoming the second full time Formula 1 driver in 1988.

-Ironically, I had the pleasure of witnessing Aguri Suzuki walking into the paddock at Phoenix in 1989.
-Suzuki was accomping some “dude” named “A-Ayrton” (Senna) and was totally ignored by the fans present.
-Little did I know that Suzuki was to become the only Japanese driver to stand on the podium one year later in Suzuka.
+Ironically, I had the pleasure of witnessing Aguri-san (Aguri Suzuki) walking into the paddock at Phoenix in 1989.
+Suzuki was accompanying some “dude” named “A-Ayrton” (Senna) and was totally ignored by the fans present.
+Little did I know that Suzuki was to become the first Japanese driver to ever stand upon the podium one year later in Suzuka.

 While Nakajima soldiered on with the fleeting Lotus team before finishing his career with a two year stint at Tyrrell, Suzuki spent the majority of his F1 career with the “Privateer” Larrousse outfit, followed by stints at Zakspeed, Ligier, Footwork and Jordan before retiring in 1995.